joesecurity/ms-defender-azure/README.md

 ## Debugging
-- To debug and check logs after receiving an email, follow these steps:
+- To debug and check logs, follow these steps:
   1. Navigate to the Azure Function App.
   2. Select the function that starts with "JoeSandboxDefender".
   3. In the Function section below, choose "JoeSandboxDefender".